-- 32. At the hearing, OP testified in support of the application and confirmed the Applicant's responses to the OP Report were satisfactory.
-(Tr.
-May 16, 2022 at ). - 33.
-Following the hearing, OP submitted a supplemental report dated June 3, 2022 (the "OP Supplemental Report," Ex.
-25) to provide responses to Commission comments during the hearing and new information provided by the Applicant in its post-hearing submission.
+- penthouse above.
+The total penthouse height of 18'4" is lower than the MU-7B zone's maximum penthouse height of 18'6" under Subtitle G § 403.3.
+Therefore, the Project complies with the penthouse height limits, and the Applicant clarified that it was not requesting flexibility or relief from the penthouse height requirement.
+(Ex.
+19-19B.) - 35.
+At the hearing, OP testified in support of the Application and confirmed the Applicant's responses to the OP Report were satisfactory.
+In addition, OP recommended approval of the Applicant's requests for flexibility from the building height and rear yard requirements as well as the Applicant's request for special exception relief related to parking.
+(Tr. from May 16, 2022 hearing at pp. 79-82.) - 36.
+Following the hearing, OP submitted a supplemental report dated June 3, 2022 (the "OP Supplemental Report,") to provide responses to Commission comments during the hearing and new information provided by the Applicant in its post-hearing submission.
+(Ex.
+25.)
 In the OP Supplemental Report, OP recommended approval of the Applicant's request for side yard flexibility.
-OP also requested additional information from the Applicant, including consistency in the Project renderings, maintenance of the green roof above the garage, and a signage plan. - 34.
+OP also requested additional information from the Applicant, including consistency in the Project renderings, maintenance of the green roof above the garage, and a signage plan. - 37.
 Prior to the Commission's decision meeting, the Applicant submitted a response to the OP Supplemental Report providing the documents and information requested.
-(Ex. ).
+(Ex.
+26-26B.)

-DDOT Report
+DDOT REPORT

-- 35. DDOT filed a report dated May 5, 2022 (the "DDOT Report," Ex.
-14) stating that it has no objection to the application including the requested zoning relief provided the Applicant implements the proposed Transportation Demand Management ("TDM") Plan contained in the Applicant's Comprehensive Transportation Review (Ex.
-12A), subject to the following minor revisions proposed by DDOT: - Unbundle the cost of vehicle parking from the lease or purchase agreement for each residential unit and charge a minimum rate based on the average market rate within a quarter mile; and - The long-term bicycle storage room bullet should be revised to state that at least 50% of spaces will be provided horizontally and located on the ground. - 36.
-DDOT also requested the Applicant to provide proposed signage for the PUDO Spaces and ensuring the spaces will be screened with landscaping to minimize viewsheds from Benning Road. - 37.
+- 38. DDOT filed a report dated May 5, 2022 (the "DDOT Report," Ex.
+14) stating that it has no objection to the Application including the requested zoning relief provided the Applicant implements the proposed Transportation Demand Management ("TDM") Plan contained in the Applicant's Comprehensive Transportation Review, subject to the following minor revisions proposed by DDOT: (Ex.
+12A.) - Unbundle the cost of vehicle parking from the lease or purchase agreement for each residential unit and charge a minimum rate based on the average market rate within a quarter mile; and - The long-term bicycle storage room bullet should be revised to state that at least 50% of spaces will be provided horizontally and located on the ground. - 39.
+DDOT also requested the Applicant to provide proposed signage for the PUDO Spaces and ensure the spaces will be screened with landscaping to minimize viewsheds from Benning Road. - 40.
 At the hearing, the Applicant confirmed that it agreed to the revisions DDOT requested to the TDM Plan.
-(Tr.
-May 16, 2022 at ).
-The Applicant also filed proposed signage or the PUDO Spaces in the record.
+(Tr. from May 16, 2022 hearing at pp. 37-38.)
+The Applicant also filed proposed signage for the PUDO Spaces in the record.
 (Ex.
-19B).
+19B.) - 41.
+At the hearing, DDOT testified in support of the Application and confirmed the Applicant's responses were satisfactory.
+(Tr. from May 16, 2022 hearing at pp. 84-85.)

-ANC Report
+ANC REPORT